What’s the Difference Between a Tablespoon and a Teaspoon?

 A teaspoon is a small measuring spoon that holds about 5 milliliters of liquid or dry ingredients.
 Understanding the difference between a tablespoon and a teaspoon starts with knowing that a teaspoon is the smaller of the two, perfect for adding sugar to your coffee or measuring vanilla extract.

-Read More Dora the Explorer Height How Tall Is She Really?
+Read More Moose Height How Tall Is a Moose Really?

 Teaspoon Abbreviation